How to read and write NFC tags

 How to read NFC tags on iPhone

 Ensure your iPhone model supports NFC reading.
-All models from the iPhone 7 onward can read NFC tags, but older models like the iPhone 6 and 6S do not have this capability.
-Besides, the NFC tag must be compatible (e.g., NDEF formatted).
+All models from the iPhone 7 onward have NFC functionality and can read NFC tags, but older models like the iPhone 6 and 6S do not have this capability.

-To read NFC tags on an iPhone, follow these steps based on your device model:
+To read NFC tags on an iPhone, simply follow these steps:

 How to read NFC tags on Android

-2. The phone should automatically recognize the tag and display its content or prompt you with an action (like opening a URL or saving contact information) depending on what the tag is programmed to do.
+3. The phone should automatically recognize the tag and display its content or prompt you with an action (e.g., opening a URL) depending on what the tag is programmed to do.

 Can computers read NFC tags?